How Best Bloggers Write Great Product Reviews?

 Some unconventional bloggers write reviews about websites (mostly comparisons and SEO stats) and apps.

-These types of content may seem odd, but they can pull excellent readership and help bloggers earn serious money.
+These types of content may seem odd, but they can pull excellent readership and help bloggers earn serious money, especially when you fold them into your broader content marketing strategies.

 Product Reviews for affiliate internet marketers